rsnodgrass/hassio-addons/lutron-radiora-classic/README.md

 </pre>
 2. Find the "RadioRA Classic SmartThings Gateway" in the add-ons and click Install
 3. Follow [Homemations instructions](https://github.com/homemations/SmartThings) on how to add the SmartApp and Device Handler in SmartThings.
 You can manage the SmartApp and Device Handler via the [SmartThings Groovy IDE](https://graph.api.smartthings.com/).
+4. Set the add-on's "tty" config option to the tty device on the Raspberry Pi connected to the RA-RS232 hardware (e.g. /dev/ttyUSB0 for USB serial adapter; default is /dev/ttyAMA0 for GPIO serial port)

 ### Configuration